alphagov/data-standards-authority/standards-catalogue/source/guidance/graphql/index.html.md

 ### Caching
 Since GraphQL does not use URL-based endpoints, there is no unique identifier to build cache.
-You will need to consider if or how to support caching in your GraphQL schema, for example by adding a unique identifier field such as `id`.
+You will need to consider when and how to support [https://graphql.org/learn/caching/](caching) in your GraphQL solution to ensure the service delivers the expected performance.
+For example, you could add a unique identifier field such as `id`.

 Without a way to cache, GraphQL APIs can end up hitting the database more frequently, which can have cost implications.
 You might also need dedicated database administrators to provide support and maintenance, which adds cost and overhead for your development team.